The Ultimate Self-drive Golden Circle Road Trip Itinerary

 Can you drive The Golden Circle yourself?

 Yes!
-There are a variety of ways to experience The Golden Circle and by far the most popular is to hire a car.
+There are a variety of ways to experience the Golden Circle and by far the most popular is to hire a car.
 This gives you the freedom to explore at your own pace, as well as allowing you to time your visits to avoid the crowds.

 Hiring a car vs hiring a campervan

-If you’re looking to drive the Golden circle yourself, you’re going to need to hire a car.
+If you’re looking to drive the Golden Circle yourself, you’re going to need to hire a car.
 It’s not necessary to hire a 4×4 to drive the Golden Circle but, if you’re going to be driving further afield, it might be a good idea to get one.
-It’s generally recommended to hire a 4×4 car in Iceland if you travel in Winter, when rain, snow and ice can affect the quality of the road and driving conditions may be more challenging.
+It’s generally recommended to hire a 4×4 car in Iceland if you travel in Winter when rain, snow and ice can affect the quality of the road and driving conditions may be more challenging.

 Iceland’s roads are generally of a good quality, if not narrow and winding in places.
 As you leave the beaten path, the roads become more gravelly or muddy.
 It’s totally safe to drive in Iceland, but it’s a good idea to read up on the things to know before you go.
-And before driving in Iceland, you should brush up on Iceland’s driving laws too.
+Before driving in Iceland, you should brush up on Iceland’s driving laws too.

 Alternatively, adventure seekers should consider hiring a campervan.
 We’re big fans of a camping trip, having chosen this as our method of transport in both Australia and Costa Rica.
-Hiring a campervan in Iceland is a great option for those looking to travel Iceland on a budget, or looking for cheap accommodation in Iceland.
+Hiring a campervan in Iceland is a great option for those looking to travel to Iceland on a budget, or looking for cheap accommodation in Iceland.
 Camping in Iceland is very affordable and one of the best ways to immerse yourself in a rugged Nordic landscape.
 If you’d like to hire a campervan in Iceland, you might need to consider visiting in the warmer months of Spring, Summer and early Autumn, as a lot of campsites close during winter and the weather can make roads trickier to drive.

 The Golden Circle Route